HumphrysFamilyTree.com

 Edward Gibbon, 1773.

-one of the leading figures of the 18th century western Enlightenment,
+One of the leading figures of the 18th century Enlightenment.

-engaged to Suzanne Curchod, but his father would not let him marry her, she later became Madame Necker,
+He became engaged to Suzanne Curchod, but his father would not let him marry her.
+She later became Madame Necker and the mother of Madame de Staël.

-his gentle defense of classical paganism against the new Christianity in Chapters 15 and 16 of Vol.1 caused great scandal,
+His gentle defense of classical paganism against the new Christianity in Ch.15 and Ch.16 of Vol.1 caused great scandal.

-bur in the church at Fletching, East Sussex.
-See his deathbed.
+He was bur in the church at Fletching, East Sussex.

 See images at [NPG].